Slut-shaming: History

-Modern society
+The Internet

 Slut-shaming is prevalent on social media platforms, including the most commonly used: YouTube, Instagram, Twitter, and Facebook.
 Slut-shaming has occurred on Facebook in controversial exchanges between users that have resulted in convictions to menace, harass and cause offense.

-It has been reported by The Pew Research Center that the most common targets of harassment on the Internet are often young women.
+In 2014, The Pew Research Center reported the most common targets of harassment on the Internet are often young women.
 Citing that 50% of young female respondents have been called offensive names and or shamed online.
 In particular, those who were 18 to 24 years of age experienced varying amounts of severe harassment at astoundingly high rates.
 Women who have been stalked online were at 26%, while the targets of online sexual harassment were at 25%.

 In the Women Studies International Forum, researcher Jessica Megarry used the Twitter hashtag campaign #mencallmethings as a case study of online sexual harassment.
 Women used the hashtag to report harassment they received from men, including insults related to appearance, name calling, rape threats, and death threats.

-One example of a character in literature who has been described as being a recipient of 'slut-shaming' is the character Lily Bart in Edith Wharton's House of Mirth.